BITSS-OPA/opa-deworming/code/01_final_opa.md

 ### Direct costs and benefits of the Primary School Deworming Project

 In the KLPS, on average, one person has **2.6 children in a lifetime [@klps5]**.
 The deworming treatment reduced the under-five mortality rates of children of dewormed students by **18 (per 1,000 children)**.
 Thus, the treatment to one person roughly averted the death of 0.05 children among per treated individual.
 From a perspective of cost, the direct deworming costs per one student are \$1.44 (2017 USD PPP), given the treatment period of 2.41 years and take-up rate of 75%.
-So, we could simply say that 0.0468 lives can be protected by spending \$1.44 per treatment to one person.
-The below sections further explain the costs and benefits of saved children of dewormed students with additional parameters.
+So, we could simply say that 0.05 lives can be protected by spending \$1.44 per treatment to one person.
+The below sections further explains the costs and benefits of saved children of dewormed students with additional parameters.

 <!--Multiplying the per-capita cost by the number of treated students (21,710 people), the direct program cost is $30,256.
 So, we could simply say that 1,347.76 lives can be protected by spending $30,256.
 The below sections further explain the costs and benefits of saved children of dewormed students with additional parameters.-->